Simple

 simple("100 < ${header.bar}")

-which then ensures the int type is used as 1st priority.
+which then ensures the int type is used as first priority.

-This may change in the future if the Camel team improves the binary comparison operations to prefer numeric types to String based.
-It’s most often the String type which causes problem when comparing with numbers.
+This may change in the future if the Camel team improves the binary comparison operations to prefer numeric types to String-based.
+It’s most often the String type which causes problems when comparing with numbers.

 // testing for null